dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In day and week views, pressing the space bar will move the display to the current date.
 In all other views, pressing the space bar will move the display to the first item in the outline.

-In day and week views, pressing *Ctrl-J* will first prompt for a fuzzy-parsed date and then "jump" to the specified date.
+In day and week views, pressing *J* will first prompt for a fuzzy-parsed date and then "jump" to the specified date.

 If you scroll or jump to a date in either day view or week view and then open the other view, the same day(s) will be displayed.